stackai/stackai-vpc/supabase/README.md

 - Point the `API_EXTERNAL_URL` to the domain where you will be running the code in this repository folder (supabase).
 This will probably look like `https://stackdbs.your-domain.com`.

 - Point the `SUPABASE_PUBLIC_URL` to the domain where you will be hosting the Studio Dashboard.
 This will probably look like `https://stackdb.your-domain.com`.
 The supabase dashboard is a web UI for managing your databases, and it will be served from this domain.

+## Dev Notes

+The `volumes/db/init` directory contains the initialization scripts for the database.
+These scripts are executed in alphabetical order.
+They start with `zz` to ensure they are executed after the supabase internal migration scripts.